What is an appeal?

 - all pertinent records such as photographs, insurance reports, building permits and occupancy certificates.

-Appeal forms and documentation may be filed by mail or in person.
+Appeal forms and documentation may be filed online, by mail, or in person.

 An appeal may only be filed while the Assessor's Office is accepting appeals for your township.